Mexican Independence Day 16 September

 10 Most Famous Mexican Composers

 At one point, Mexico was known as New Spain.
 In fact, it was a colony of the Kingdom of Spain for over 300 years, and the colonial masters rather brutally ruled their subjects.
 In the end, a Catholic priest in the town of Dolores named Miguel Hidalgo y Costilla had enough.
-On 16 September 1810, he rang his church bells and delivered a speech known as “Grito de Dolores” (Cry of Sorrow), demanding an end to Spanish rule.
+On 16 September 1810, he rang his church bells and delivered a speech known as “Grito de Dolores” (Scream of Dolores), demanding an end to Spanish rule.
 Unsurprisingly, he was executed for his insurrection.

 National Flag of Mexico